14 miles, 1 or 2 days

 Consider popping into Harvey’s Brewery, one of South England’s great beer-makers.
 The brewery does provide tours, but do pre-book this if you’d like to be shown around (waiting lists have been known to be a year long!)
 Pause if you wish at St Thomas à Becket Church before leaving Lewes by ascent, to meet the Downs beyond the golf course.
 Suddenly, the valley known as Bible Bottom appears.
 Not far from the hustle and bustle of Lewes Town, you arrive at what BPT’ co-founder Will Parsons has described as one of the quietest places in South East England.
 Perhaps pause and listen to the deep silence that can be found here.
 Rid of distractions, you may notice a folding of green banks that resemble the folds of a book — Bible Bottom.
 It is a Neolithic farmland that once, we are told, attracted preachers who took advantage of its awesome acoustics for their sermons.

 Climb toward Mount Caburn, home to an early Iron Age fort, which has breathtaking views over the South Downs Ridge.
-Said to hail from as far back as the Neolithic era and used as a defence from 500 BC to 100 AD (around the time of the occupation of the Romans), Mount Caburn is now extremely popular with hang gliders.
+Said to hail from as far back as the Neolithic era and used as a defence from 500 BC to 100 AD (around the time of the occupation of the Romans), Mount Caburn is now extremely popular with paragliders.
 Its steep rise in the landscape provides them with a useful landing spot.
 From its summit, you will be able to see the next two days’ walks ahead.
-At the Mount, the unfathomably ancient and the thoroughly modern collide – quite literally, depending on how gracefully the hang gliders land!
+At the Mount, the unfathomably ancient and the thoroughly modern collide – quite literally, depending on how gracefully the paragliders land!

 Glynde